-The importance of being prepared for all emergencies lessens their impact on you and your family and if impacted by the event, it helps you through the recovery process.
+The importance of being prepared for emergencies lessens their impact on you and your family and if impacted by the event, it helps you through the recovery process.
 Being prepared with necessary emergency kits and travels bags containing essential supplies, including medicines and personal documentations, you will be able to better face and get though the situation.

-On this web page page you will find information on important contact info to keep on hand, links to relevant agencies, downloadable preparedness documents to assist with preparation and a whole list of helpful recommendations.
+On this page you will find information on important contacts to keep on hand, links to relevant agencies, downloadable preparedness documents to assist with preparation and other helpful recommendations.

 If you have a disability and landline telephone service, you may qualify to have a unique code appear during 9-1-1 calls to indicate to emergency services that you may require special assistance.